 To avoid any oversight in the words used, involve your HR and PR team in discussions on what might be asked, and align on the best way to approach them.

 For instance, if a company is facing a crisis related to a sexual harassment claim, the tone during the town hall meeting should be serious and empathetic towards the affected employees.
 The company's representatives should avoid any jokes or light-hearted remarks, which can undermine the gravity of the situation.

 Additionally, the tone should convey that the company is taking the allegations seriously and is committed to investigating the issue thoroughly.
 The HR and PR teams can help craft appropriate language and prepare talking points to ensure that the tone of the town hall is appropriate for the situation.

 6. Acknowledge the concerns

-As much as possible, avoid dismissing employees concerns.
+As much as possible, avoid dismissing employees' concerns.
 Even if a discussion is going off-track, acknowledging the person's emotions and experience can go a long way in easing the tension.

-One trick to show acknowledgement is by repeating what was said.
+One trick to show acknowledgment is by repeating what was said.
 In conversation design, repetition is a method to gain confirmation and trust between parties.
 In crisis town halls, this could be very useful to show understanding and make employees feel heard.
 Take this example:

 Approach 2: Thank you for staying and voicing out your frustrations about our approach to career advancement.
-It is not in the values of this company to award promotions based on favouritism instead of merit.
+It is not in the values of this company to award promotions based on favoritism instead of merit.
 I will speak to HR and look into our current advancement methods.

 For Approach 1, the conversation already evolved into a “he says, she says” situation.
 There is no effort being shown to understand or build common ground.
 For Approach 2, the manager takes the time to match what the employee says.
-He acknowledges the emotion that the employee is showing, and outlines the problem that has been raised to him.
+He acknowledges the emotion that the employee is showing and outlines the problem that has been raised to him.